 I will always put my career first.
 Not because family doesn’t matter and not because all I care about is money, but because I never want to struggle like my parents did.
 If I were to suddenly lose my spouse’s income, I would want to be able to care for my children and them not know the difference.

 Family isn’t the only reason, though.
 I am an extremely ambitious person.
 I have always wanted to reach for the stars and make the best out of the life I have been given.
 I find the answer to this is creating a career and stability for myself.
+Of course there are various ways that other people can achieve this, be it in the form of creating a family or through their careers and furthering their education in places like RMIT Online.
+But at the end of the day, how we reach for the stars depends on what our pace and focus are.

 I will never be a damsel in distress.
 I will never need to be saved from the life I created.
 I will never have to turn for help (financially at least), and I will be able to help my family to the best of my ability.